trxe/notes-blog/content/parallel-conc-prog/1-Introduction.md

   - $P_1$ waiting for $P_2$, $P_k$ waiting for $P_{k+1}$ and
   - $P_n$ waiting for $P_1$.

+### Livelock

+Similar to a deadlock, except
+- instead of "hold and wait", the processes release and unblock
+- change to another state where the 3 other conditions are met again
+  - At the **same time**
+- This is avoided by only **one process taking action**
+  - With no interleaving allowed!

 ### Starvation

 A process is prevented from making progress due to